asmie/roll/README.md

 ## Tests

 Application has unit tests done using Google Test framework.
-Tests are run on the GitHub action - after each successful build, full unit test are run.
+Tests should be done on the computer itself as GTest on GitHub fails when starting execution.

 Tested under valgrind - no leaks detected.